-On September 29, almost two dozen law enforcement agencies announced nationwide coordinated effort to crack down on illegal debt collection tactics called Operation Corrupt Collector.
-For the past year, federal agencies like the Federal Trade Commission, the Consumer Financial Protection Bureau, the Department of Justice and over a dozen state attorneys general have filed numerous civil actions and even a couple criminal complaints against various debt collectors in America and nearby nations.
+On September 29, 2019, almost two dozen law enforcement agencies announced a nationwide coordinated effort to crack down on illegal debt collection tactics called Operation Corrupt Collector.
+For the last two years, federal agencies like the Federal Trade Commission, the Consumer Financial Protection Bureau, the Department of Justice, and over a dozen state attorneys general have filed numerous civil actions and even a couple of criminal complaints against various debt collectors in America and nearby nations.

 All in all, these law enforcement agencies announced 57 separate actions that allege illegal collection tactics.
-Admittedly, debt collection is a highly regulated industry and there are a number of ways to fall out of compliance with the Fair Debt Collection Practices Act, the Dodd-Frank Act, and equivalent state-level prohibitions against unfair and deceptive acts and practices.
-While most reputable debt collectors are well trained and able to do their jobs without causing consumer harm, there are some groups who intentionally flout the law and even sometimes try to collect debts the consumers are not obligated to pay.
+Admittedly, debt collection is a highly regulated industry and there are several ways to fall out of compliance with the Fair Debt Collection Practices Act, the Dodd-Frank Act, and equivalent state-level prohibitions against unfair and deceptive acts and practices.
+While most reputable debt collectors are well trained and able to do their jobs without causing consumer harm, some groups intentionally flout the law and even sometimes try to collect debts the consumers are not obligated to pay.

 Illegal Collection Tactics Included Threatening Lawsuits